 To turn off a furnace, then you will need to turn off the pilot light, which is that blue flame that lights up inside your furnace to produce heat.
 You will then, of course, need to re-light the pilot light when it’s time to turn the furnace back on.
 While this sounds simple enough, the pilot light may not be the easiest thing to access.

 Therefore, if you do have to deal with a pilot light, your best bet is to turn your furnace off when you know you’ll have a long stretch of warm weather where you won’t need to turn on your heat, like at the end of June.
 Then, you can turn it back on at the beginning of September, when things are just starting to get cold, but where you won’t freeze if you have to wait for the pilot light to come back on.
+If you are unsure, let us help you.

 Pros and Cons of Turning Off Your Furnace